Kingsway Regional High School: Athletics

 The Kingsway softball team won back-to-back Group II state championships, in 1998 (with a tournament final win vs. Mahwah High School) and 1999 (against Jefferson Township High School), becoming the first female team in school history to win state titles, and won the Group III title in 2008 (vs. John F. Kennedy Memorial High School).
 The 1998 team won the Group II title with a 4-0 win against Mahwah in the championship game.
 The team won the Group II title in 1999 against Jefferson Township with a 1-0 no-hitter in the championship game.
 In 2012 the softball team won the South Jersey Group III state sectional championship with a 2-0 win against Central Regional High School.

 The 2001 football team won the South Jersey Group II state sectional title with a 16-14 win in the championship game against a Hammonton High School team that had defeated them three previous times in the sectional playoffs.

 The field hockey team won the South Jersey Group III state sectional title in 2003, 2004 and 2011.
 In 2003, the team won the South Jersey, Group III state sectional championship with a 1-0 win against Ocean City High School, the team's first-ever sectional title.
 The 2004 team repeated as sectional champions, defeating Ocean City High School again in the tournament final by a score of 1-0.
+In 2022, the Kingsway field hockey team ended Eastern Regional High School's 23-year streak by a score of 7-0 and went on to win the South Jersey Group IV sectional championship with a 10-0 victory against Toms River High School North in the tournament final.
+The team then went on to win the first field hockey state championship in school history with a 4-1 win over Hillsborough High School.

 The girls' track team won the Group III state indoor relay championship in 2007 (as co-champion with Ridge High School), 2013 (co-champion with Winslow Township High School) and 2014; the boys' team won the indoor relay title in 2014, 2015 and 2020.

 The boys' tennis team won the 2007 South Jersey Group III state sectional championship with a 4-1 win over Cumberland Regional High School.

 The boys cross-country team won the 2008 Group III Tri-County Championships.